Discrete ABP Estimate and Convergence Rates for Linear Elliptic Equations in Non-divergence Form

-\begin{proof}[Proof of Lemma \ref{estimate_of_subdifferential}] The proof hinges on the isoperimetric inequality relating the measure $\abs P$ of an $n$-dim polytope $P$ with that of its perimeter $\abs {\partial P}$: there exists a constant $C = C(n)$, thereby depending on $d$, so that
+\begin{proof}[Proof of Proposition \ref{estimate_of_subdifferential}] The proof hinges on the isoperimetric inequality relating the measure $\abs P$ of an $n$-dim polytope $P$ with that of its perimeter $\abs {\partial P}$: there exists a constant $C = C(n)$, thereby depending on $d$, so that

 The proof proceeds by dimension reduction.
-We know that $\gradv \gamma ( 0)$ is the dual set of $T = \{ 0\}$ and according to Proposition \ref{characterization} (characterization of dual set), that
+We know that $\gradv \gamma ( 0)$ is the dual set of $T = \{ 0\}$ and, by virtue of Proposition \ref{face_subdifferential} (characterization of dual set), that

 where $ \mathscr{S}_1( 0)$ is the set of all $1$-dim simplices of $\omega$ such that $ 0 \in S_1$.
 Therefore

 The dual sets $S_1^*$ are convex $(d-1)$-dim polytopes orthogonal to $S_1$, according to Lemma \ref{geometry_of_T*} (geometry of $T^*$).
 Applying again Proposition \ref{face_subdifferential}, this time to $T=S_1$, we obtain